amirongit/notecode/elasticsearchInAction.md

             "path": <remote-field>
         }
         ```
-- fetches documents whose value of "field" is present in "values"
 #### The Term Lookup Query
 - modification of terms query
 - used to build queries based on obtained values from other documents (possibly of other indices)
 ### The IDs Query
+- fetches documents whose identifier is present in "identifiers"
 - ids query object
     ```
     {